yyrdl/react-native-switch-button/readme.md

 * `activeCircleColor` {String} the color of the circle when the switch is active,default `black`
 * `inactiveCircleColor` {String} the color of the circle when the switch is inactive,default `black`
 * `activated` {Boolean}  the initial state of the button
+* `animationDuration` the duration of the animation when state changed

 # Events